vijay-patel-453/vijay-patel-453/README.md

 - 👋 Hi, I’m @vijay-patel-453
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...coders world
-- 📫 How to reach me ...
+- 📫 How to reach me... if You have my number
 - 😄 Pronouns: vijju
-- ⚡ Fun fact: coding is like a lover problem
+- ⚡ Fun fact: coding is like a lover's problem

 <!---
 vijay-patel-453/vijay-patel-453 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.